cn0047/stash/ed/algorithms/sorts.md

 Good for small arrays.
 Bad for big arrays.
 In practice it better than bubble sort but worst than insertion sort.
-Don't do many swaps but do lot of comparisons.
+Don\'t do many swaps but do lot of comparisons.

 ### Merge sort